 When adding the TMB substrate reagent, pour out from the bottle only the amount needed to run the first half plate.
 Do not combine left over substrate with that reserved for the second half of the plate.
-Care must be taken to ensure that the remaining TMB Substrate Reagent is not contaminated.
+Care must be taken to ensure that the remaining TMB substrate reagent is not contaminated.
 If the substrate reagent is bright blue prior to use, it has been contaminated.
 DO NOT USE.

-9. Assay protocol
+8.3.
+Assay protocol

-- Prepare assay reagents and working standards as described in the previous sections. - 2.
-Set up the microplate with sufficient wells to enable the running of all standards and samples as required (see figure 1). - Remove excess microplate strips from the frame and store in the resealable foil bag. - 4.
-Add 50 μl of standard or sample per well.
-Add 50 μl of appropriate sample diluent to any wells not being utilized.
-Cover with adhesive strip provided and incubate for 1 hour at room temperature (20-25°C). - Add 50 μl of the biotinylated antibody reagent to all wells being used.
-Cover with adhesive strip provided and incubate for 1 hour at room temperature (20-25°C). - 6.
+- Prepare assay reagents and working standards as described in the previous sections. - Set up the microplate with sufficient wells to enable the running of all standards and samples as required (see figure 1). - Remove excess microplate strips from the frame and store in the resealable foil bag. - 4.
+Add 50 μl of standard or sample per well, in duplicate. - 5.
+Add 50 $\mu$ l of the biotinylated antibody reagent to all wells being used.
+Add 50 $\mu$ l of appropriate sample diluent to any wells not being utilized.
+Cover with adhesive strip provided and incubate for 3 hours at room temperature (20-25°C). - 6.
 Aspirate or decant each well and wash, repeating the process twice for a total of three washes.
 Wash vigorously by filling each well with wash buffer using a washbottle, pipette or manifold dispenser.
 Complete removal of liquid at each step is essential for good performance.
 After the last wash, remove any remaining wash buffer by inverting the plate and blotting it against clean paper towelling. - Add 100 μl of pre-diluted streptavidin-HRP conjugate.
 Cover with a new adhesive strip and incubate for 30 minutes at room temperature (20-25°C). - 8.
 Repeat the aspiration/wash step as in step 6. - 9.
 Add 100 μl of TMB substrate solution into each well, incubate for 30 minutes at room temperature (20-25°C).
 If the substrate reagent is bright blue prior to use, do not use.
 THE PLATE SHOULD BE DEVELOPED IN THE DARK.
-Do not cover the plate with aluminium foil or an adhesive strip.
+Do not cover the plate with aluminium foil or an adhesive strip. - 10.
+Add 100 μl of stop solution to each well.

-- 10. Add 100 μl of stop solution to each well. - 11.
-Determine the optical density of each well within 30 minutes, using a spectrophotometer set to 450 nm.
+11. Determine the optical density of each well within 30 minutes, using a spectrophotometer set to 450 nm.